github/docs/content/codespaces/developing-in-codespaces/connecting-to-a-private-network.md

 The easiest way to access resources behind a private network is to VPN into that network from within your codespace.

 We recommend VPN tools like [OpenVPN](https://openvpn.net/) to access resources on a private network.
-For more information, see ["Using the OpenVPN client from GitHub Codespaces"](https://github.com/codespaces-contrib/codespaces-openvpn).
+For more information, see "[Using the OpenVPN client from GitHub Codespaces](https://github.com/codespaces-contrib/codespaces-openvpn)."

 There are also a number of third party solutions that, while not explicitly endorsed by GitHub, have provided examples of how to integrate with {% data variables.product.prodname_codespaces %}.